True-Life Adventures: Production

 The films were among the earliest production experience for Roy E. Disney.
 This series was the launching pad for Disney's then-new distributor, the Buena Vista Film Distribution Company, Inc. Interstitial animated segments are included, and some filmed sequences are set to music.
 Ub Iwerks blew up the 16 mm film to 35 mm for theatrical projection and provided some special effects.

 Awards

 The series won eight Academy Awards for the studio including five Best Two Reel Live Action Short awards for Seal Island, In Beaver Valley, Nature's Half Acre, Water Birds, and Bear Country, and three Academy Award for Best Documentary Feature awards for The Living Desert, The Vanishing Prairie and White Wilderness.

 In other media

 Television episodes from Disney's anthology TV series focus on the films, and it inspired a daily panel comic strip that was distributed from 1955 to 1973 and drawn by George Wheeler.
 Several of the films were adapted in comic book format as one-shots in Dell Comics' Four Color series.

-Nature's Living Album - Educational series

-The following shorts were edited out of the other shorts/films/episodes for educational purposes.
-Either a fragment was exported out of a longer film or two or more sequences were edited together from more than two or more different films to form a "new" film.
-Thus they are not included on the Legacy DVDs.

-Films made up of stock footage from two or more Disney True-Life Adventures films and thus not listed with respective original film above: